yesequin/Google_Data_Analytics_Course/README.md

         ![Untitled](Google_Data_Analytics_images/Untitled%2062.png)

+        And this method has an order, you start with the most basic information:

+        1. Introduce the graphic by name
+        2. Answer obvious questions before they’re asked.
+Start with the high-level information and work your way into the lowest level of detail that’s useful to your audience (where is this data from? what does it cover?, when?, how?)
+        3. State the insight of your graphic.
+        4. Call out data to support that insight.
+        5. Tell your audience why it matters (the “so what” moment).
+It’s a good time to present the possible business impact of the solution and clear actions stakeholders can take
     - Kaiser Fung’s Junk Charts trifecta checkup: This approach is a set of questions that can help consumers of data visualization critique what they are consuming and determine how effective it is.
 You can also use these questions to determine if your data visualization is effective:
         1. What is the practical question?
         2. What does the data say?